Let’s get lost in Morocco | September 11-18, 2027

 Deposits are required at the time of booking, $500.
 The final balance will be due 60 days before arrivals in Morocco.

 Morocco is a very open-minded and western-influenced country that has managed to hold onto their unique culture very well.
-While alcohol isn't available at every restaurant, you will find it available in some, and there will be an opportunity for you to buy beer & wine if you want to drink while glamping in the Sahara.
+While alcohol isn't available at every restaurant, you will find it available in some.

 Morocco Q&A